MedVision: Benchmarking Quantitative Medical Image Analysis

 Quantitative assessment is central to many medical decisions.
-Examples include detecting metastases and estimating tumor/lesion size for cancer staging~\citep{eisenhauer2009new,detterbeck2024proposed}, and measuring the cobb angle for scoliosis diagnosis~\citep{cheng2015adolescent}.
+Examples include detecting metastases and estimating tumor/lesion size for cancer staging~\citep{eisenhauer2009new,detterbeck2024proposed}, and measuring cobb angle for scoliosis diagnosis~\citep{cheng2015adolescent}.
 Clinicians seldom make a diagnosis based solely on a binary label or qualitative description (e.g., \enquote{small tumor}, \enquote{increased lesion size}); instead they combine measured quantities with clinical context to reach a conclusion.
 Despite this, the ability of modern VLMs to produce reliable, reproducible quantitative measurements (e.g., lengths, areas, volumes, angles) has received little systematic attention.
-Existing datasets \citep{lau2018dataset,ben2019vqa,ben2021overview,liu2021slakesemanticallylabeledknowledgeenhanceddataset,he2020pathvqa30000questionsmedical,irvin2019chexpert,chambon2024chexpert,johnson2019mimic,kayser2022explaining,boecking2022making,lin2023pmcclipcontrastivelanguageimagepretraining} emphasize classification accuracy or natural language quality rather than measurement precision.
+Existing datasets~\citep{lau2018dataset,ben2019vqa,ben2021overview,liu2021slakesemanticallylabeledknowledgeenhanceddataset,he2020pathvqa30000questionsmedical,irvin2019chexpert,chambon2024chexpertplusaugmentinglarge,johnson2019mimic,kayser2022explaining,boecking2022making,lin2023pmcclipcontrastivelanguageimagepretraining} emphasize classification accuracy or natural language quality rather than measurement precision.
 Recently, RadGPT~\citep{Bassi_2025_ICCV} presents a dataset of radiology reports with tumor location and size information, but it is limited to abdomen CT scans.
-Related benchmarks \citep{ye2024gmai,Hu_2024_CVPR,wu2025towards,zhou2025drvdbenchvisionlanguagemodelsreason} similarly focus on qualitative tasks, such as image modality recognition, disease classification, visual question answering, and report generation.
-Off-the-shelf VLMs are rarely evaluated on tasks that require exact spatial localization and numeric regression.
-A detailed comparison of existing datasets and benchmarks is provided in Appendix \ref{appendix:subsec:dataset_benchmark_comparison}.
+Related benchmarks~\citep{ye2024gmai,Hu_2024_CVPR,wu2025towards,zhou2025drvdbenchvisionlanguagemodelsreason} similarly focus on qualitative tasks, such as image modality recognition, disease classification, visual question answering, and report generation.
+Off-the-shelf VLMs are rarely evaluated on tasks that require exact spatial localization and numerical outputs.
+A recent work on reinforcement fine-tuning, MedVLM-R1~\citep{pan2025medvlmr1incentivizingmedicalreasoning}, improves medical VLM accuracy on classification tasks, but leaves quantitative measurement largely unaddressed.
+A detailed comparison of existing datasets and benchmarks is provided in Appendix~\ref{appendix:subsec:dataset_benchmark_comparison}.

 There are several reasons why quantitative vision–language capability is both challenging and underexplored.
 First, measurement tasks demand precise localization (often at sub-pixel or small-structure scales) and robust handling of modality-specific image characteristics (CT, MRI, X-ray, ultrasound).
 Second, producing correct measurements requires the model to understand geometric relationships and physical units, not just semantic categories.
 Third, public datasets with standardized, high-quality measurement annotations are sparse or fragmented across modalities and anatomies, making large-scale evaluation and model training difficult.
 Finally, many VLM architectures and training objectives are not designed to produce calibrated numeric outputs or to combine localized visual evidence with explicit numeric reasoning.